polytronicgr/graph.network/README.md

             );

-            //now we can ask questions about entities that are in the knowledge graph but the training has not seen Assert.AreEqual(true, gn.Predict("paris is a city"));
+            //now we can ask questions about entities that are in the
+            //knowledge graph but the training has not seen Assert.AreEqual(true, gn.Predict("paris is a city"));
             Assert.AreEqual(false, gn.Predict("paris is a country"));
             Assert.AreEqual(true, gn.Predict("is france a country ?"));
             Assert.AreEqual(false, gn.Predict("france is a city"));
             Assert.AreEqual(true, gn.Predict("york is a city"));
-            Assert.AreEqual(true, gn.Predict("paris is the capital of france"));
+            Assert.AreEqual(true, gn.Predict("paris is the capital of france"))
-            Assert.AreEqual(false, gn.Predict("paris is the capital of uk"));
 ```